platformsh/platformsh-docs/docs/src/languages/php/tuning.md

 Upgrading the PHP version might require changes to your app.
 For more details and recommendations, see the [PHP migration guides](https://www.php.net/manual/en/migration80.php).

-To change your PHP version, change the [`type` in your app configuration](../../create-apps/app-reference.md#example-configuration).
+To change your PHP version, change the [`type` in your app configuration](../../create-apps/app-reference.md#types).
-Before merging to production, test the change on a branch and make sure that your application is working as expected.
+Before merging to production, test the change on a branch and make sure that your app is working as expected.

 ## Optimize the FPM worker count